firebase/genkit/README.md

 - **Install:** `npm i -g genkit`
 - **Initialize a new project:** `genkit init`

-### Genkit Studio
+### Developer UI

-Genkit Studio offers a web interface for testing, debugging, and iterating on your AI application.
+The Genkit developer UI is a local interface for testing, debugging, and iterating on your AI application.

 Key features: